latenitefilms/BRAWToolbox/docs/troubleshooting.md

 Again, please ZIP up all of these individual crash logs, so that we can review them all.

-You can send the files to LateNite Films [here](https://latenitefilms.digitalpigeon.com) or [post an issue](https://github.com/latenitefilms/brawtoolbox/issues) with these files in a ZIP, and we'll try and resolve your specific problem.
+You [post an issue](https://github.com/latenitefilms/brawtoolbox/issues) with these files in a ZIP, and we'll try and resolve your specific problem.

 ---